 There are literary hundreds of Latin words in all European languages and we can easily trace their origins back to the times when Roman legions were making way for the civilization as we know it.
 But do not worry, this list will not contain this kind of words.
-We will focus only on really ancient ones here.
+We will focus only on the really ancient ones.

-NOTE: This is by no means a definite list, just a quick scan of BASIC Latin dictionary, and I purposely avoided all those words that are not obvious cognates but could possibly be related.
+NOTE: This is by no means a definitive list, just a quick scan of the BASIC Latin dictionary.
+I avoided the words that are not obvious cognates but could possibly be related.
 Slavic words are based on the Serbian language, but most of the words are common for all Slavs.

 MOLO – MLETI (MILL, TO GRIND) STO – STOJATI (TO STAND), SEDEO – SEDETI (TO SIT), VIDEO – VIDETI (TO SEE), ITIO – ICHI (TO GO) SECCARE – SECHI (TO CUT), PROSECO – PRESECHI (TO CUT OFF)

 LAEVUS – LEVI (LEFT) DOMUS – DOM (HOME) TU – TI (YOU), TIBI – TEBI (TO YOU) OLEUM – ULJE (OIL) PRAE – PRE (BEFORE), PROD – PRED (IN FRONT), PROVIDUS – PROVIDJENJE (PROVIDENCE) CASTUS – CHIST (PURE), CASTITAS – CHESTITOST (MORAL PURITY) VOLUNTAS – VOLJA (WILL)

 POLIS (CITY) – POLJE (FIELD) GRANUM (GRAIN) – ZRNO